-Pretty sweet for one click huh?
+Pretty sweet for one click, huh?
 The WooRank extension for Chrome is free.
-After you install it you will most likely have to restart the browser for it to work right.
+After you install it, you will most likely have to restart the browser for it to work correctly.
 It is by far one of the most comprehensive and accurate browser extensions I have used in a while (especially for being free).

 If you are looking for an extension that specializes in analyzing backlinks, this is a good one.
-You can see a lot of cool charts and graphs, get info on backlinks, anchor text and a summary sheet.
+You can see a lot of cool charts and graphs and get info on backlinks and anchor text as well as a summary sheet.
 Majestic SEO is also a very reputable brand.

-This is a simple plugin that outlines no-follow links on a web page.
-You can use it to quickly analyze pages for the kinds of links they have, as well as meta tags that instruct search engines on whether or not to index content.
+This is a simple plugin that outlines no-follow links on a webpage.
+You can use it to quickly analyze pages for the kinds of links they have as well as meta tags that instruct search engines on whether to index content.

 Most of the extensions mentioned in this post have similar features.
-Not all are always accurate, so be careful when relying on the information.
+They aren’t always accurate, so be careful when you rely on the information.
 As a best practice, you should always look to multiple tools to get the information you need when making changes to your site.

 Tags: chrome extensions, chrome seo extensions, seo extension, seo tools